kercre123/victor/tools/sdk/docs/source/tutorial-beginner.rst

 To run a program for Cozmo:

-.. important:: iTunes must be installed on any computer system paired with an iPhone before running any programs.
+.. important:: The usbmuxd (USB Multiplexor Daemon) must be installed on any computer system paired with an iOS device before running any programs.
+Installing `iTunes <http://www.apple.com/itunes/download/>`_ will also install the usbmuxd on those systems.
+Linux users can install the usbmuxd module through the command line with `sudo apt-get install usbmuxd`.

+.. important:: Make sure adb (Android Debug Bridge) is installed on your system prior to running a program with an Android device.
+See `the Install page </install>`_ for instructions.

-1. Plug the smartphone containing the Cozmo app into your computer.
+1. Plug the mobile device containing the Cozmo app into your computer.
-2. Open the Cozmo app on the phone.
+2. Open the Cozmo app on the device.
 Make sure Cozmo is on and connected to the app via WiFi.
 3. On the computer, open two Terminal (iOS/Linux) / Command-line (Windows) windows.

   a.
 In the first window, type ``cd SDKDirectory`` where *SDKDirectory* is the name of the directory you extracted the SDK into and press Enter.